davidfauth/Neo4jH3/Documentation_525.md

 ### Error conditions
 If h3CellIdExpr is invalid, the function returns -1
-If kExpr < 0, the function returns -2
+If kExpr < 1 or kExpr > 15, the function returns -2

 ### Example
     CALL neo4jh3.gridDisk(599686042433355775,1) yield value return value;